park1996/Music-Classification-By-Genre/README.md

 ## Dataset:
 ### Brief
-* The dataset for this project was taken from Free Music Archive (FMA): https://github.com/mdeff/fma
+* The dataset for this project was taken from the Free Music Archive (FMA): https://github.com/mdeff/fma
 * The dataset consists of thousands of songs and excellent metadata that includes pre-computed features

 ### Details: